karmab/iowa/README.md

  - grab tenant id and inject it in the conf
  - set tunneling ip stuff and create br-tun

+## NOVA
+ - documento nova.novncproxy_url as it cant be set in defaults var file

 ## RUN SPECIFIC COMPONENT

 ##OVERRIDE VARIABLES